Eight members of Mwangaza staff pose for a group photo.

 Non-violence has impacted my life: Everyone who advocates for non-violence and peace has a path where their own life was brought to non-violence because they were experiencing violence in some way.
 Non-violence has been a way for me to live, to unlearn who I thought I was, to connect with my feelings and needs, to connect with others, and to have community.
 I wouldn’t be who I am or where I am without non-violence; it is integral to my entire life.

-Chloe “Coco” Ahlf, Development
+Chloe "Coco" Ahlf

 Working for Mwangaza since: 2020